SC92113/LLM-Function-Calling-and-Data-Extraction/README.md

   - Use case 2: extract the most current data from web to self-learn and update
   - Use case 3: retrieve insights from internal database
   - Use case 4: generate valid JSON file

+### Remarks
+- Dataset on Hugging Face 🤗: [SantiagoPG/customer_service_chatbot](https://huggingface.co/datasets/SantiagoPG/customer_service_chatbot)
+- NexusRaven-V2 is used to proceed the function calling, which is from [Nexusflow](https://nexusflow.ai/)